marc2332/bliss/doc/docs/measurement_groups.md

 ## Usage

-Once your measurement group is created, you can use it in a BLISS session:
+Once a measurement group is created, it can be used in a BLISS session:

     CYRIL [1]: align_counters
       Out [1]: MeasurementGroup:  align_counters (default)